-So, if you happen to find yourself asking, “what documents do I need to rent a flat?”, you’ve come to the right place.
-As a leading London property developer, we're experts in the ins and outs of the UK lettings process.
+If you’re asking, “What documents do I need to rent a flat in London?”, you're in the right place.
+As a leading London property developer, we know the ins and outs of the rental process and are here to guide you.f the UK lettings process.

 We’ve put this guide together detailing everything you need to know about the documents required to rent a flat.
 Read on, and become an expert, so you can move into your next place without any hassle.